English

 looking in.

 The camera stays outside the window for the entire film.
-There is no cut in, no interior shot.
-The frame is fixed against the glass.
+There are no interior shots and no camera moves.
+Warmth turns into longing because the viewer never enters the room.

 Lace curtains,